linpeibiao/MCPDocSearch/README.md

   - `"run", "python", "-m", "mcp_server.main"`: The command `uv` will execute within the correct directory and virtual environment.

 After saving this file and restarting Cursor, the "doc-query-server" should become available in Cursor's MCP settings and usable by the Agent (e.g., `@doc-query-server search documentation for "how to install"`).

+For Claude for Desktop, you can use this [official documentation](https://modelcontextprotocol.io/quickstart/server#mac-os-linux) to set up the MCP server

 ## Dependencies